In This Article

 Reading the Lab Results

-Each CBD flower strain that is sold should come with its own unique lab report.
-Once you’ve found the lab report of the CBD flower you want to buy, you can begin to decipher it.
+Each CBD strain strain that is sold should come with its own unique lab report.
+Once you’ve found the lab report of the hemp flower you want to buy, you can begin to decipher it.

 Lab reports will vary in their layout, depending on which independent laboratory conducted the screening, but the vast majority begin with the cannabinoid profile of the flower.